Parenting Cost News

 How much money do children get in a Trump Account?

-Eligible children may receive a one-time $1,000 government contribution if they meet the program requirements.
+Eligible children born between January 1, 2025, and December 31, 2028 receive a one-time $1,000 government contribution if they open a Trump Account.

 Can I use a Trump Account for college?